Promodr/YouTube-Video-Summarizer/README.md

 ## How It Works

-Input: Users enter a YouTube video link through the Streamlit web interface.
+1. Input: Users enter a YouTube video link through the Streamlit web interface.
-Transcript Extraction: The script extracts the transcript of the video using the YouTube Transcript API.
+2. Transcript Extraction: The script extracts the transcript of the video using the YouTube Transcript API.
-Summary Generation: Google's Gemini Pro model processes the transcript with a predefined prompt to generate a summary that highlights key points in 250 words or less.
+3. Summary Generation: Google's Gemini Pro model processes the transcript with a predefined prompt to generate a summary that highlights key points in 250 words or less.
-Display: The summary is then presented to the user, offering a quick and insightful overview of the video's content.
+4. Display: The summary is then presented to the user, offering a quick and insightful overview of the video's content.

 ## Model Card

-Uses: Primarily intended for summarizing educational videos, lectures, tutorials, and any content-rich video on YouTube that users wish to consume in a condensed form.
+**Uses**: Primarily intended for summarizing educational videos, lectures, tutorials, and any content-rich video on YouTube that users wish to consume in a condensed form.

-Source: Utilizes publicly accessible YouTube video transcripts and Google's Gemini Pro AI for summarization.
+**Source**: Utilizes publicly accessible YouTube video transcripts and Google's Gemini Pro AI for summarization.

-Permissions: Deployed with user privacy in mind; does not store video data or transcripts post-processing.
+**Permissions**: Deployed with user privacy in mind; does not store video data or transcripts post-processing.
 Users should ensure they have the right to process the video content through this tool.

-Code and Libraries: Built with Python, utilizing Streamlit for the web interface, dotenv for environment variable management, the youtube_transcript_api for transcript extraction, and Google's generativeai Python client for AI-driven summary generation.
+**Code and Libraries**: Built with Python, utilizing Streamlit for the web interface, dotenv for environment variable management, the youtube_transcript_api for transcript extraction, and Google's generativeai Python client for AI-driven summary generation.

 ## Critical Analysis